holochain/docs-pages/src/pages/quick-start/index.md

 _Holochain is supported for the Ubuntu distribution under WSL2._
 !!!

-### Install the Nix Package Manager & set up Holochain binary cache
+### Install the Nix Package Manager and set up Holochain binary cache

 At a command line: